-This award is given to translators who translate from Ukrainian into other languages.
-The Prize was launched in 2020 by the Ukrainian Institute, PEN Ukraine, and the Ukrainian Book Institute.
+Award for translators from Ukrainian into world languages , founded in 2020 by the Ukrainian Institute, Ukrainian PEN and the Ukrainian Book Institute.

 - contribution to the promotion of Ukrainian literature abroad

 1. The Prize is open to all translators, regardless of their country of residence, who have at least one translated and published literary or documentary work.
 Literary and documentary works include prose, poetry, drama, and non-fiction (essays, reportage, interviews, biographies, memoirs).

 2. The nominated book of the translator must be published by a foreign publisher within three years prior to the award year and should be compatible with values and principles of the founding organizations.
 A translator cannot be nominated for the Prize with a book translated by a group of translators.

 3. Winners of the Prize cannot be nominated for the second time.

 4. A translator may be nominated for this Prize by the jury members as well as by foreign cultural institutions, diplomatic institutions, research centres, publishers, and creative associations.

 – a duly filled electronic submission form: https://bit.ly/3mMT3o1